 It’s an ironic name since the pinewood shingle exterior of this room is bright red, intending to evoke Sweden’s traditional red houses.

 The Blue Cone

-Inside, you’ll find a double bed where you can take in stunning vistas at your feet.
-A double mirror behind the bed doubles the view, so, you can take in the sweeping forest scenes as you lounge in plush chairs by the expansive windows.
+Inside the treehouse hotel, you’ll find a double bed where you can take in stunning vistas at your feet.
+A double mirror behind the bed doubles the view, so you can take in the sweeping forest scenes as you lounge in plush chairs by the expansive windows.
 Keep your eyes out for reindeer on the property!
 Blue Cone also features a sleeping loft to house additional guests joining your wintry getaway.

 DAY THREE | The UFO

 In a property chock full of unique lodging options, The UFO treehouse hotel stands out.
 The room is, you guessed it, pod-shaped and cast in a durable composite material.
 It comes complete with a long ramp, so you can step inside in true science fiction form.
 Once you’ve stepped into The UFO, expect décor that matches the extra-terrestrial theme.

 The room has a ceiling that comes covered in stars along with celestial bedding to match.
 The swaying UFO is suspended on wires and beams that are attached to the towering trees that create a gentle movement, as if you were in mid-flight.

 At night, you’ll enjoy eating, star gazing and learning the basics of night photography, so you can capture the scenes with your own professional-grade camera.
 If you’re lucky, you might also be able to capture the strange and natural phenomenon of the Northern Lights from this treehouse hotel.